 2Sepsis includes one case of septic shock.

-3Estimated from both clinical trial- and postmarketing experience.
+3Estimated from both clinical trial- and post marketing experience.

 4Vaccination complications were related to the mandatory vaccinations.

 Description of selected adverse reactions

 Infections

 Based on its mechanism of action, the use of pegcetacoplan may potentially increase the risk of infections, particularly infections caused by encapsulated bacteria including Streptococcus pneumoniae, Neisseria meningitidis types A, C, W, Y, and B, and Haemophilus influenzae (see section 4.4).
 No serious infection caused by encapsulated bacteria was reported during Study APL2-302.
 Forty-eight patients experienced an infection during the study.
 The most frequent infections in patients treated with pegcetacoplan during Study APL2-302 were upper respiratory tract infection (28 cases, 35%).
 Most infections reported in patients treated with pegcetacoplan during study APL2-302 were non-serious, and predominantly mild in intensity.
 Ten patients developed infections reported as serious including one patient who died due to COVID-19.
 The most frequent serious infections were sepsis (3 cases) (leading to discontinuation of pegcetacoplan in one patient) and gastroenteritis (3 cases); all of which resolved.
 Eleven patients experienced an infection during study APL2-308.
 All but one infection were reported as mild or moderate in intensity.
 One patient who had an infection developed septic shock and died.